ryqndev/learn-ryqn-dev/src/content/starting-out-with-react/README.md

 This is called declarative because we just declare what we want, rather than give instructions as to how to do it - and this concept is what makes React such a powerful tool for web developers.
 We no longer need to worry about *how* to make it work, it just works.

+## More advanced use case

-This is a pretty basic example and probably sounds confusing to some of you but I want you to imagine how an app like Twitter of Facebook can benefit from this.
+This is a pretty basic example and probably sounds confusing to some of you but I want you to imagine how an app like Twitter or Facebook can benefit from this.

 Imagine we were writing something that resembled Facebook's news feed.
 When we fetch data from our database, they'll give us an array of post data like this: